 Correction of code violations that are determined necessary by the program's Housing Rehabilitation Specialist will be non-negotiable items in the scope of work to be undertaken through the Program.
 Properties which have potential historical significance must be rehabilitated in accordance with the requirements of the State Historic Preservation Office.

-For cases which do not involve lead paint, asbestos removal, historic preservation or handicapped accessibility work, the project cap will be $30,000 per unit.
-In cases where lead pain or asbestos removal is included in the project, the cap shall be $35,000 per unit, should these special conditions required increase the project's cost.
-Also, the project cap for properties needing work to modify units for accessibility or which are historically significant will be $35,000 per unit.
+For cases which do not involve lead paint, asbestos removal, historic preservation or handicapped accessibility work, the project cap will be $35,000 per unit.
+In cases where lead pain or asbestos removal is included in the project, the cap shall be $40,000 per unit.
+Also, the project cap for properties needing work to modify units for accessibility or which are historically significant will be $40,000 per unit.
 An eligible property owner shall only receive the amount of funds that the condition of the property warrants.